 7.1.7 - Initiatives taken by the institution to make the campus eco-friendly (at least five)

-- 1. Health hazards caused by tobacco smoking are repeatedly highlighted, especially by the NSS unit, through different events and awareness programmes. - 2.
-Tobacco smoking and the chewing of pan-masalas and gutka are prohibited on the college campus.
+- 1. Health hazards caused by tobacco smoking are repeatedly highlighted especially by the NSS unit through different events and awareness programmes. - 2.
+Tobacco smoking, chewing of pan-masalas and gutka is prohibited in the college campus.